 I opened another piece of the candy and put it in my mouth.
 I let the sewage smell pass.
 I got through the acrid and caustic phase.
 I was not going to spit it out – I would in fact swallow this candy.

 After sucking on the candy for a long enough time, the candy softened as its milky gooeyness filled my mouth.
 I was now tasting it well beyond my tongue.
 I focused hard on finding hints of honey, almonds, mangoes, and fresh-cut grass.
 And yes I found them.
 I explored these flavors in the back of my mouth, in the front of my mouth, around my lips.
 Yet the honey and almonds seemed rancid.
-And the mango rotten and the grass already composting.
+And the mango rotten and the grass already decomposing.

 It took a shot of Bourbon to get the taste out of my mouth.
 But I am really glad I at least tried it to completion.